gauranggunde/test-deployment/readme.md

 ## Task 3
 -----

->Open the MPLAB® Code Configurator (MCC) using the MCC icon or under the Tools>Embedded>MPLAB Xpress Code Configurator menu of MPLAB Xpress.
+>Open the MPLABï¿½ Code Configurator (MCC) using the MCC icon or under the Tools>Embedded>MPLAB Xpress Code Configurator menu of MPLAB Xpress.

 >![](https://static.transim.com/img/102019/e586ea81e16f4b8a89a80717969fd0c9-ysbb8.png){width=auto height=auto align=center}

 >A window will appear showing three steps.
-If you need the latest version of Java you can click on step one, otherwise click on the step two button to open the MPLAB® Xpress Code Configurator.
+If you need the latest version of Java you can click on step one, otherwise click on the step two button to open the MPLABï¿½ Xpress Code Configurator.

 >![](https://static.transim.com/img/102019/15d63e8d19d245d2b0257816a1e6db31-1wj73.png){width=auto height=auto align=center}